IBM/dapcs-oso-plugins/contracts/ibm-digital-asset-haven/README.md

     `./create-backend.sh`
 4. The script prints the resulting `BACKEND_WORKLOADS` section comprising the encrypted backend workload contract section.
 This can be passed to the system administrator persona to be used to continue with the OSO setup.

 Note: You must keep safe and securely backup the workload seed and must ensure to not loose nor forget nor leak the workload seed.
+If you want to rotate the workload volume encryption seed, the current seed information must be specified in the `WORKLOAD_VOLUME_PREV_SEED` parameter, and the new seed information must be specified in the `WORKLOAD_VOL_SEED` parameter.
+If you do not want to rotate the workload volume encryption seed, leave this variable empty.

 # Note: Using the frontend and backend encrypted workload contract sections to set up the OSO environment
 The system administrator follows the [instructions in the OSO documentation](https://www.ibm.com/docs/en/hpdaoso/1.4.1?topic=setting-up-environment) to continue with setting up OSO and configuring the contracts.
 In doing so, the system administrator